Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 1375C: short hair
 - 13766: vertical ankh
 - 13767: same
+- 13772: stretched heel → normal, white legs → black
-- 137EC: man’s hair/beard
+- 137EC: man’s hair/beard: ONE HUNDRED
-- 137EF: no beard, no collar: ONE HUNDRED
+- 137EF: no beard, no collar
 - 137F1: no beard, no collar
 - 137F2: no beard, no collar one of hieros for million
 - 137F4: no beard, lower branches